 The Department of Environmental Science is an interdisciplinary department under the Faculty of Science & Technology at Aarhus University.
 The expertise ranges from social science, geography, economics and policy analysis to mathematical modelling, physics, chemistry, and microbiology.
 Both pure and applied research is conducted on some of the major challenges facing society, such as pollution and pollution control mechanisms, management of land, soil, water, air and biodiversity, protection of ecosystem services and climate change.
 Advisory services within these areas are offered to ministries and other stakeholders.
 Currently, about 120 staff and PhD-students are working at the department.
 Further information may be found at http://www.envs.au.dk.

-The position requires a background in meteorology, physics, geophysics, mathematical modelling, chemistry or related disciplines.
-Qualifications within development, testing and application of atmospheric models are required.
-Good communication skills and experience with cooperation with authorities is an advantage.
-The candidate is expected to be enthusiastic about working in an interdisciplinary international academic environment.
-The position, therefore, requires a highly motivated scientist who is comfortable working in teams.
+The candidates are expected to be enthusiastic about working in an interdisciplinary international academic environment.
+The positions, therefore, requires highly motivated scientists who are comfortable working in teams.

-The place of work will be at Aarhus University in Roskilde, Frederiksborgvej 399, 4000 Roskilde, Denmark.
+The place of work will be at Aarhus University in Roskilde, Denmark.
 The city of Roskilde (http://www.roskilde.dk) is located close to Copenhagen.
 The area provides immediate access to a wealth of cultural and recreational pursuits.

 International candidates may find information concerning living and working in Denmark at http://www.workindenmark.dk.
 AU International Center offers a full range of services to make your transition to Denmark as smooth as possible (http://www.au.dk/en/internationalcentre/ias/), and the department will assist foreign candidates with finding a suitable place to live.